jstoppa/langchain_sql_gradio/README.md

 pip install -r requirements.txt
 ```

+6. Install SQLLite from [their website](https://sqlite.org/), this is needed to run the engine so that the Python script has access to the DB.

-6. Create a the following environment variables (see [this example](https://jstoppa.com/posts/getting_started_with_openai_in_python/post/#5-creating-a-hello-world-app-with-openai) )
+7. Create a the following environment variables (see [this example](https://jstoppa.com/posts/getting_started_with_openai_in_python/post/#5-creating-a-hello-world-app-with-openai) )

 -   OPENAI_API_KEY -> used for connecting to OpenAI

-7. After doing all the previous steps, you might need to restart your machine, I have noticed that the environment variables are not picked up by Python until a restart or the PIP install doesn't quite work
+8. After doing all the previous steps, you might need to restart your machine, I have noticed that the environment variables are not picked up by Python until a restart or the PIP install doesn't quite work

 ## Notes for using the repo